rust-lang/rust/src/doc/rustc-dev-guide/src/const-eval/interpret.md

 fails, its error message is used for reporting a compile-time error.

 Since it does not fail, `Operand::Immediate(Immediate::Scalar(Scalar::Raw {
-data: 4054, .. }))` is stored in the virtual memory was allocated before the evaluation. `_0` always refers to that location directly.
+data: 4054, .. }))` is stored in the virtual memory it was allocated before the evaluation. `_0` always refers to that location directly.

 After the evaluation is done, the return value is converted from [`Operand`] to